Documents reveal Russian intelligence infiltrated Georgian institutions amid push for EU and NATO membership

 AI

 After the Rose Revolution of 2004, the animosity between Russia, Georgia and other countries escalated.
 This led to a change in power.
 Four years later a war erupted between the two countries.
-After Russia’s invasion of Ukraine in 2022, tensions reached a new level.
+After Russia’s invasion of in 2022, tensions reached a new level.

 Both the US and EU have accused Russia of cyberattacks against Georgia in the past.
 In May, the Georgian government faced mass protests when it adopted the “foreign agent” law, which is similar to the Russian version.
 The government claims that the law was designed to monitor outside influence on non-governmental organisations and the media.
 The law is seen as another tool used by Moscow to influence a country.